About Us

 The objective of the Humane Training Alliance is to assist in finding qualified animal professionals.
 We have created a searchable web directory to guide the public to skilled individuals who prioritize modern, ethical approaches to animal training and handling.
 Through outreach and education, we aim to simplify the search for qualified professionals that will foster the relationship between you and your companion.

-We are here to make it easier for pet owners to connect with compassionate and knowledgeable experts who will help them achieve their goals.
+The Humane Training Alliance is here to make it easier for animal guardians to connect with compassionate and knowledgeable experts who will help them achieve their goals.
 Whether you’re looking for help with basic obedience training or addressing profound behavioral issues, you can feel confident that our guide will lead you to the best professionals in your area.

 Who we are